builder555/weather/readme.md

 ### Balena Blocks: binary weather

 Uses an [API](https://api.met.no/weatherapi) to get weather, and publish a message to MQTT based on set conditions.
+Uses public IP to get location.

 ___Usage a block___